ndrag/wfg/README.md

 Optionally, create an alias to shortcut `./vendor/bin/sail up` to `sail`.
 Otherwise, continue to use `./vendor/bin/sail $COMMAND` in the steps below.

 * Copy `.env.example` to `.env` and set config values as required.
 * Run `sail up` to spin up the Docker environment.
-This will take some minutes on first run.
+The image will be built locally on first run, which will take some time.
-* Run `sail down` to safely spin down the container.
+* You can run `sail down` to safely spin down the container.

 With the sail container running:
 * Run `sail artisan key:generate` to generate your own encryption key.